 Take the word “Vijnana” for example.
-In a Buddhist context, such as “Alaya Vijnana,” this should be pronounced “Vin-yaana” whereas in a Hindu context, such as “Vijnanamayakosha” it should ideally be pronounced “Vignaan.”
+In a Buddhist context, such as “Alaya Vijnana,” this ia pronounced “Vin-yaana” whereas in a Hindu context, such as “Vijnanamayakosha” it is often pronounced pronounced “Vignyaan.”

 Even many Indians cannot quite agree about the correct pronunciation of the word Jnana by itself.
-Some say it as “Gnyaana” while many say “Gnaan” without the “y” sound.
-In either case, it should be pronounced with a hard “G” sound and never a “J” sound, despite the way it’s usually spelt in English.
+Some say it as “Nyaana” while others say “Gnaan” without the “y” sound.
+In either case, it should not be pronounced with a “J” sound, despite the way it’s usually spelt in English.

 Dhyan (as in Dhyan Chohan) – “Dee-yaan”

 Devachan is actually a Tibetan word and not Sanskrit.

 Ananda (as in Sat-Chit-Ananda) – “Aananda” or just “Aanand”